 Polishing is a finishing process for smoothing a workpiece's surface by using an abrasive.
 By repeating this process throughout different stages with reduced roughness of the abrasive, you create a smooth and polished surface.

-During heat treatment, the material is heated to a desired temperature.
+The material is heated to a desired temperature.
 After reaching and remaining at this temperature, the material is cooled back down.
-As a result, the material properties can be specifically adapted to individual use cases.
 For specifications of the heat treatment procedures carried out for each material, visit the corresponding data sheets.

-If you have any questions regarding our offered materials and technologies, please contact +49 30 1663 4283 or email@example.com
+For any questions regarding our offered materials and technologies, please contact email@example.com